 He went on to say, when hearing loss is advanced, studies have shown that the auditory cortex shrinks, which may diminish the brain’s ability to perform tasks other than hearing.

-While it remains unclear how cost effective regular screenings actually are, there appears to be a strong consensus that periodic exams would in fact diminish the risk of dementia and potentially improve quality of life.
+While it remains unclear how cost effective regular screenings actually are, there appears to be a strong consensus that periodic exams would in fact diminish the risk of forgetfulness and potentially improve quality of life.

 The American Academy of Ophthalmology recommends that people between the ages of 40 and 54 with no symptoms or risk factors for vision loss get a comprehensive eye exam every two to four years.
 And then every one to three years for people between the ages of 55 and 64, moving to every year or two past age 65.